Desmends27/alx-system_engineering-devops/0x06-regular_expressions/README.md

-I am learning how to use regex, mainly just simple things, nothing greedy.
+I am learning how to use regex, mainly just simple things, nothing greedy